anikk94/windows-tips/dual-boot-troubleshooting.md

 #### Checking Boot Partition
 - to see the boot partition from windows open an admin cmd
+- run diskpart
 ```
 C:\WINDOWS\system32>diskpart
 ```
+- see disks on system
 ```
 DISKPART> list disk